starcitizen-lug/lug-helper/README.md

 - `Delete my DXVK cache`
   - A troubleshooting step that sometimes helps fix various issues and crashes.

+`Deploy Global Easy Anti-Cheat Workaround`
+- Applies the workaround to /etc/hosts and deletes the necessary EAC files

 - `Display Helper and Star Citizen directories`
   - Show all the directories currently in use by both the Helper and Star Citizen.